Notable Hat Manufacturers

 Right: Plaque above the delivery doors on the first floor.

-James Higinbotham & Sons
+James Higinbotham & Sons, Hat Manufacturers,

 Mount St, Hyde

 The two brick buildings fronting Mount St on the east side were a 3-storey building with a gable slate roof, 5-bays long by 4-bays wide and a 2-storey building, 6-bays long by 5-bays wide.
 This company was founded by James Higinbotham in the early 1870s and initially it was styled as Higinbotham & Co, the partners being James Higinbotham and Lot Thornley.
-In 1879 Lot Thornley stepped down and the partners were then James Higinbotham, and his sons, Charles Higinbotham and Jesse Higinbotham, under the style of James Higinbotham & Sons.
+In 1879 Lot Thornley (see below) stepped down and the partners were then James Higinbotham, and his sons, Charles Higinbotham and Jesse Higinbotham, under the style of James Higinbotham & Sons.

 James Higinbotham died in 1887, aged 58 years, and by 1891 his widow, Mary Ann née Pearson, was resident on Mottram Rd, Godley, Hyde, with her three sons, Charles, Jesse and James Jr Higinbotham.

 This company became one of the first in Hyde to be mechanised for hat manufacture.
 James Higinbotham began his working life as an apprentice planker at Christy & Co, hat manufacturers, in Stockport but he had moved to Hyde by 1844 where the family inherited a successful grocery business that enabled James to found his own hat works.
-This company is on the 1902 list of felt hat manufacturers but not mentioned on the 1945 list.
+This company is on the 1902 list of British felt hat manufacturers but not mentioned on the 1945 list.

 Higinbotham's Hat Works, Mount St, Hyde.
 These buildings are no longer extant.

-John Cheetham & Sons
+John Cheetham & Sons,

 Kingston Hat Work, Ann St, Hyde

 Fronting Ann St on the east side, the works consisted of a brick-built, 9-bay long range with a boiler house and chimney at the northern end and behind this there was a 10-bay long range, with a warehouse at the southern end, adjacent to the west bank of the Lower Peak Forest Canal.
-Known partners in the business in its early years were, John Sr, John Jr, Tom, Josiah, and Frederick William Cheetham and Edmund Wild Smith.
+Known partners in the company in its early years were, John Sr, John Jr, Tom, Josiah, and Frederick William Cheetham and Edmund Wild Smith.
 John Cheetham Sr was the Mayor of Hyde, 1885/87.
-This company is on the 1902 and 1945 lists of felt hat manufacturers.
+This company is on the 1902 and 1945 lists of British felt hat manufacturers.

 Left: Kingston Hat Works, Ann St, Hyde.
 These buildings are no longer extant.